gregcaporaso/microbiogeo/doc/notes/rda.rst

 [:ref:`6 <rdaref6>`].
 The authors argue that the negative eigenvalue correction step is not necessary.

+:note: After meeting with our clients, it was determined that I should focus on DB-RDA rather than the other two implementations of traditional RDA since it is designed to work on a distance matrix, not a community data matrix like the others.
+The other two methods assume Euclidean distances, which may not always be useful for our purposes.

+More research into DB-RDA yielded some more options that we might consider including in our own implementation of the method, or at least test them out during the evaluation phase.
+The first option deals with how many environmental variables (i.e. categories in the mapping file) should be used as constraints.
+The author of capscale recommends to ``not`` add too many constraining variables because the DB-RDA ends up becoming unconstrained ordination (e.g. PCA, CA, etc.) and you cannot perform hypothesis testing [:ref:`8 <rdaref8>`].
+He also argues that many of the constraining variables used may end up being insignificant in their contribution to explaining variation in samples.
+So should users be able to specify all environmental variables?
+A large number of them?
+Or just one?

+The second issue that might be of interest is using a second distance matrix containing spatial distances to "partial out" the effect of spatial distance before running DB-RDA, or to use the spatial distances as a constraining environment variable.
+A series of posts details how to accomplish this using DB-RDA [:ref:`9 <rdaref9>`].
+It basically consists of running a Principal Coordinates of Neighborhood Matrix (PCNM) over the spatial distance matrix and using the output of that as an environment variable input to DB-RDA (can either be a constraining variable or a partialling-out variable).

 Existing Implementations
 ------------------------
 There are existing implementations of RDA in the following statistical packages: